I’ve never been the traditional type. So when it comes to planning my wedding, I tend to lean towards choices that are more modern or unique.

 WARNING: this is a time consuming and tedious project if you choose to go this route.
 You could make it quite a bit easier on yourself by using a cursive or connecting font for the entire sign.
 This will greatly reduce the time it takes you to peel the paper.

-Press firmly onto the board and pull up to remove the white paper leaving behind only the cut adhesive (cool, eh?).
+Press firmly onto the board and pull up to remove the white paper leaving behind only the cut “adhesive”- which is basically just double sided sticky paper.

 After cleaning up the rest of the excess paper, I decided I wanted “Friends” to be in a different color as well.

-After transferring everything onto transfer paper, I removed the yellow paper backing on just the word Friends and placed it onto the board.
-I used white/clear pearl powder and then came back to do the rest in white.
+To make this as easy as possible on myself (HAH~!), after transferring everything onto transfer paper, I removed the yellow paper backing on just the word “Friends” and pressed it onto the board.
+I embossed it using white/clear pearl powder and then came back to do the rest in white.